 The development of teacher expertise in ICT-related teaching and learning has been identified as an important variable in enabling teachers' use of ICT and the teaching and learning of ICT-related skills (Charalambos and Glass 2007; Law et al. 2008; Lawrence and Tar 2018; Scherer and Siddiq 2015).
 The ICILS 2018 school principal questionnaire asked about schools' expectations and requirements of teachers' acquisition of knowledge with regard to a wider range of ICT-based activities.
-Principals rated the expectation of teachers' acquisition of knowledge to undertake a range of ICT-based activities as "expected and required," "expected but not required," or "not expected."
+Principals rated the expected and required," "expected but not required," or "not expected."
 The results are presented as the percentages of students who study at schools where principals reported each of the professional development activities as both expected and required.